-Since 1 September 2014, a collective redress mechanism is available in Belgium to consumers that have been injured by infringements of competition law.
-The collective actions can be opt-in or opt-out.
-The consumers must be represented by an accredited consumer association acting as (non-profit) group representative.
+A collective redress mechanism is available in Belgium to consumers and small and medium-sized enterprises that have been injured by infringements of competition law.
+The collective actions can be optin or opt-out.
+The claimants must be represented by an accredited association acting as (non-profit) group representative.